FAQ

 It's free.
 There is zero financial risk.
 You can't even donate until after you've completed a course.

 The only cost is 10 days of your time.
-The technique, if practiced daily, benefits you for the rest of your life.
+The training, if practiced daily, benefits you for the rest of your life.
 Every morning, every evening, for decades.
 Few investments have that kind of return.
-Compare it to a $5,000 wellness retreat, a $200/hour therapist, or a $2,000 workshop — and Vipassana costs nothing except your willingness to work.
+Compare it to a $5,000 wellness retreat, a $200/hour therapist, or a $2,000 workshop, and Vipassana costs nothing except your willingness to work.

 If you want to prepare well, check the first course tips to make the most of your 10 days.